department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/charter.md

 In grooming, we will walk through each team member's Zenhub board to make sure tickets are ready by the time we get to sprint planning.
 By the end of grooming:

-- 100% of tickets have a `needs-grooming` tag/label until grooming happens
-- Definition of “groomed”-100% of tickets have are associated with an epic
+- 100% of tickets have are associated with an epic.
-- 100% of tickets have acceptance criteria
+- 100% of tickets have acceptance criteria.
-- 100% of tickets are estimated
+- 100% of tickets are estimated.
-- 100% of tickets are appropriately labeled
+- 100% of tickets are appropriately labeled.
-- At least 3 sprints out, 5 tickets tentatively assigned to those iterations
+- At least 3 sprints out, 5 tickets tentatively assigned to those iterations.

 #### Prior to grooming